ngbinh/weave/README.md

-At <a href="http://www.continuuity.com/">Continuuity</a>, we use <a href="http://hadoop.apache.org/docs/current/hadoop-yarn/hadoop-yarn-site/YARN.html">Apache YARN</a> as an integral part of our products, because of its support for our vision of providing you with a rich set of application and processing patterns.
-One such product is BigFlow, our realtime distributed stream-processing engine.
-Apache YARN is used to run and manage BigFlow applications with lifecycle and runtime elasticity.
-During our journey with YARN we have come to the realization that it is extremely powerful, but its full capability is challenging to leverage.
-It is difficult to get started, hard to test and debug, and too complex to build new kinds of non-MapReduce applications and frameworks on it.
-To resolve this issue, we have developed Weave for you.

 What is Weave ?
 ===============

 Weave is a simple set of libraries that allows you to easily manage distributed applications through an abstraction layer built on Apache YARN.
 Weave allows you to use YARN’s distributed capabilities with a programming model that is similar to running threads.
 Weave is **NOT** a replacement for Apache YARN.
 It is instead a value-added framework that operates on top of Apache YARN.